SachaCardonna/SachaCardonna.github.io/_pages/more.md

   </div>
 </div>

-## Video games
+## Reflections on video games
 <hr style="margin-top: -0.1em; margin-bottom: 1em;">

 <p>
-Video games are often criticized as mindless distractions, but I see them as a form of art.
+Video games are often criticized as mindless distractions, sometimes even accused of making people violent or having a bad influence on players.
-They combine storytelling, design, sound, and interactivity in ways that books, films, or music cannot.
+I think this view is unfair.
+Any form of fiction — whether it is a film, a book, or a song — can inspire negative behavior if taken the wrong way, but that does not define the value of the medium itself.
+For me, video games represent a true art form, and one of the most complete ones we have today.
+They combine the narrative depth of literature, the visual power of cinema, and the emotional reach of music, while adding something unique: interactivity.
+As players, we do not just watch a story, we take part in it, and that makes the experience deeply personal.
+In fact, I often feel that the industry now gathers some of the most talented storytellers of our time, sometimes more daring and creative than what we see in mainstream cinema.
-Two works in particular have deeply influenced me: the <em>Metal Gear Solid</em> saga and <em>Outer Wilds</em>.
+Two works in particular have had a strong impact on me: the <em>Metal Gear Solid</em> saga and <em>Outer Wilds</em>.
 </p>

 <style>